1. Home

 • K7.net is a free service that I have used without trouble.

-Using a separate number for your sweepstakes entries is a great way to cut down on telemarketing calls at your home phone number, while reducing your chances of falling for a sweepstakes scam.
+Using a dedicated number for your sweepstakes entries is a great way to cut down on telemarketing calls at your home phone number while reducing your chances of falling for a sweepstakes scam.
 Any so-called win that does not come from your sweepstakes phone number is obviously a scam.

 Best of all, these numbers are disposable.
 If you start receiving too many calls that you do not want to receive, you can simply shut down that number and start a new one.
 Problem solved!